-• the Company's financial commitments.
+- an assessment of the Company's supplier base, considering any single points of failure and the possibility of suppliers experiencing financial stress.
+The assessment includes the consideration of contingency plans for the key suppliers including 3i Investments plc (the 'Investment Manager'), the Company's registrar, Jersey administrator and the Company's brokers; and - the Company's financial commitments.
 The Company had no investment commitments at 31 March 2020 to new investments.
-As in previous periods, we do not expect the \$37.5 million commitment to the India Fund to be drawn.
-The Company had ongoing charges of £29 million in the year to 31 March 2020, detailed in Table 4 in the Financial review on page 56, which are indicative of the ongoing run rate in the short term, a performance fee of £17 million due in three equal instalments with only the first instalment payable in the next 12 months and a proposed final dividend for FY20 of £41 million.
+As in previous periods, we do not expect the \$37.5 million commitment to the India fund to be drawn.
+The Company had ongoing charges of £29 million in the year to 31 March 2020, detailed in Table 13 in the Financial review, which are indicative of the ongoing run rate in the short term, a performance fee of £17 million due in three equal instalments with only the first instalment payable in the next 12 months and a proposed final dividend for FY20 of £41 million.
 In addition, while not a commitment, the Company has a dividend target for FY21 of 9.8 pence per share.
 Whilst a significant amount of income is expected to be received from the investment portfolio during the coming year, the Company has sufficient liquidity to meet its financial commitments even if no income were received and has sufficient resources to make equity investments in existing portfolio companies where required.